lmzuccarelli/rust-aichat-service/README.md

 # Overview

-A simple chat servcie with save, read and tool call features
+A simple chat service with save, read and tool call features

 ## Requirements

-This service uses cerebras (openai schema) as its base, this can be configured to any openai schema enabled service, along with the relevant api token
+This service uses cerebras (openai schema) as its base, it can be configured to use any openai schema enabled service, along with the relevant api token

 ## Usage